-> Do you need a WiFi 6 mesh router right now?
+Do you need a Wi-Fi 6 mesh router right now?
 Maybe.
-But routers aren’t something we replace that often, so you might want to consider picking one that’ll be compatible with WiFi 6 when it comes.
-The TP-Link Deco 6 provides super-fast speeds to up to 150 devices, which is one of the hallmarks of the next-generation WiFi 6 standard.
-It comes with three stations, and at this price is actually cheaper than some mesh systems without WiFI 6.
-Reviewers note that the included ethernet cable is a bit short and that the app isn’t quite as easy to use as some others, but speed and ease of setup are both said to be excellent.
+But routers aren’t something we replace that often, so you might want to consider picking one that’ll be compatible with Wi-Fi 6 when it comes.
+The TP-Link Deco 6 provides super-fast speeds to up to 150 devices, which is one of the hallmarks of the next-generation Wi-Fi 6 standard.
+It comes with three stations and, at this price, is actually cheaper than some mesh systems without Wi-FI 6.
+Reviewers note that the included ethernet cable is a bit short and that the app isn’t quite as easy to use as others, but speed and ease of setup are both said to be excellent.
 In addition, it’s compatible with Alexa if you’re invested in Amazon’s smart home ecosystem.

-Best mesh WiFi extender: Amazon eero mesh router
+Best mesh Wi-Fi extender: eero 6 Wi-Fi Extender

 - Coverage: 1,500 square feet